 Audit Committee.
-The Audit Committee reviews the professional services provided by independent public accountants and the independence of such accountants from management.
+The Audit Committee of the Board of Directors is responsible for the engagement of the Company's independent public accountants, monitoring the integrity of the Company's consolidated financial statements, its system of internal controls and the independence and performance of its independent auditors.
 This Committee also reviews the scope of the audit coverage, the annual financial statements and such other matters with respect to the accounting, auditing and financial reporting practices and procedures as it may find appropriate or as have been brought to its attention.
+The Committee is composed of three non-employee directors and operates under a written charter adopted and approved by the Board of Directors.
 Messrs.
-Aikman, Dub (Chairman), Eales and Lynch are the members of the Audit Committee.
-During 2001, the Audit Committee met twice.
+Dub (Chairman), Eales and Linker are the members of the Audit Committee.
+During 2002, the Audit Committee met nine times.

 Compensation Committee.
-The Compensation Committee reviews and approves officers' salaries and administers the bonus, incentive compensation and stock option plans.
+The Compensation Committee of the Board of Directors has responsibility for overseeing all compensation arrangements affecting executive officers.
+The Committee's duties include reviewing and approving officers' salaries, setting incentive compensation and bonus targets and administering the bonus, incentive compensation, and stock option plans.
 The Committee advises and consults with management regarding benefits and significant compensation policies and practices.
 This Committee also considers nominations of candidates for officer positions.
 The members of the Compensation Committee are Messrs.
-Aikman (Chairman), Finkelson, Lynch and McCormick.
-During 2001, the Compensation Committee met five times and acted two times by written consent.
+Aikman (Chairman), Finkelson and Lynch.
+During 2002, the Compensation Committee met four times and acted once by written consent.

 Dividend Committee.
 The Dividend Committee is authorized and directed to approve the payment of dividends on all of the Company's securities at the same rates paid in the previous quarter or as the Board may direct.
 The members of the Dividend Committee are Messrs.
 Edelman (Chairman) and Pinkerton.
-During 2001, the Dividend Committee acted three times by written consent.
+The Dividend Committee did not meet during 2002.

 Executive Committee.
 The Executive Committee reviews and authorizes actions required in the management of the business and affairs of the Company, which would otherwise be determined by the Board, when it is not practicable to convene the full Board.
+One of the principal responsibilities of the Executive Committee is to be available to review and approve smaller acquisitions.
 The members of the Executive Committee are Messrs.
 Edelman (Chairman), Finkelson and Pinkerton.
-The Executive Committee did not meet during 2001.
+The Executive Committee did not meet during 2002.

 Nomination Committee.
 The Nomination Committee develops and reviews background information for candidates for the Board of Directors and makes recommendations to the Board regarding such candidates.
-The members of the

-Nomination Committee are Messrs.
-Aikman, Finkelson, Lynch (Chairman) and McCormick.
-The Nomination Committee was formed in May 2001 and did not meet during the year.
+The members of the Nomination Committee are Messrs.
+Aikman, Finkelson and Lynch (Chairman).
+The Nomination Committee acted once during 2002 by written consent.
 The Nomination Committee is not obligated to consider nominations submitted from security holders.

-Outside Directors receive fees of \$25,000 per annum, are granted 8,000 options per year to purchase Common Stock under the Outside Directors Stock Option Plan, are granted rights to purchase Common Stock under the 1997 Stock Purchase Plan, and are reimbursed for expenses in attending Board and committee meetings.
-The Directors receive no compensation for attending committee meetings.
+Outside directors receive fees of \$25,000 per annum (other than the change for the Chairman of the Board who receives \$100,000), are granted 8,000 options per year at market to purchase Common Stock under the Outside Directors Stock Option Plan upon their initial appointment to the Board and 8,000 options at their reelection to the Board each year, are granted rights to purchase Common Stock under the 1997 Stock Purchase Plan, and are reimbursed for expenses in attending Board and committee meetings.
+The directors receive no compensation for attending committee meetings.
 Directors who are officers of the Company are not paid for serving on the Board and committees.